jckuri/Project4EnhancingApplications/README.md

 ![submission-screenshots/application-insights/resource_group_with_resources.png](submission-screenshots/application-insights/resource_group_with_resources.png)

-And all the resources I created for this project:
+And here are all the resources I created for this project:

 ![submission-screenshots/application-insights/all_resources.png](submission-screenshots/application-insights/all_resources.png)